hlissnake/albums-test/readme.md

 run `npm test` in CLI to run testing case for data models

-you can get into `test/jest/` folder, and run `npm test` to run Jest testing, especially for React UI Component.
+you can CLI into `test/jest/` folder, and run `npm test` to run Jest testing, especially for React UI Component.

-React Comps interaction is very complex in testing, so I just add two case for them.
+Communication between multiple components in React is not easy for testing, so I just tested two isolated component as well.
+(Refs issue of multiple React loaded, be waiting to be fix)

+I probably need to add lazy-loading for thumbnail images, which is quite so much.